jwg4/notes_on_databases/examples/redis.md

 ## Saving to disk
 BGSAVE is a command which forks the process.
 The new process writes everything in its memory to disk.
 SAVE pauses everything while it write to disk.

+## Set operations
+Redis does, apparently "lightning-fast set operations", eg UNION, INTER..

+## Replication
+The replication model is based on this - all commands must produce exactly the same effect if replayed on a slave machine.
+This means that some behavior involving keys which will expire is just excluded.
+You can retrieve data involving keys which have expiries set, but you can't set other keys using keys with expiry set.